November 17, 2024

 Miriam Udel

 Miriam Udel is associate professor of German studies and Judith London Evans Director of the Tam Institute of Jewish Studies at Emory University, where her teaching focuses on Yiddish language, literature, and culture.
 She is the editor and translator of Honey on the Page: A Treasury of Yiddish Children’s Literature (2020), winner of the Judaica Reference Award from the Association of Jewish Libraries.
 In 2025, Princeton University Press will publish her critical study of Ashkenazi Jewish modernity reimagined through the corpus of Yiddish children’s literature.
-She is spending 2024–2025 in New York as the inaugural Robert S. Rifkind Senior Fellow at the Center for Jewish History, the Covenant Foundation Jewish Family Education Fellow, and the Emory College Chronos Fellow.
+She is spending 2024–2025 in New York as the recipient of three distinct honors: the inaugural Robert S. Rifkind Senior Fellowship at the Center for Jewish History, the Covenant Foundation Jewish Family Education Fellowship, and the Emory College Chronos Fellowship.

 organized with support from